PencilCode/reference/documents/turtle/animationqueues.html.md

 go()
 </script>

-If the code ran sequentially, the turtle would have moved, and once it reached the end, it would have stopped and `bob` would have appeared and started moving.
+If the code ran sequentially during the animation, the main turtle would have moved, and once it reached the end, it would have stopped and `bob` would have appeared and started moving.

-However, they were both created at the same time, and their movement queued at the same time, meaning that the queues were created and run at the same time.
+However, the animation shows both turtles at the same time, and their movement runs simultaneously.

+What happens is the code runs quickly before the animation starts.
+Both turtles are created, and animation commands are added to each of their queues.
+Once the program is done, the animation begins, and the turtles move simultaneously by following the instructions in their queues.

-Let's take a closer look at the code.
+Let us take a closer look at the code.

 <pre class="jumbo">
 <span data-dfnright="turtle's queue">rt 90